lloydquantro4/Entity-FrameWork-CF/README.md

-Example of code first database approach in C# using entity framework version 6
+Code-first approach in making a database using C# and Entity Framework v6